 Japanese School in Dubai is an embassy run non-profit school located in Jumeirah, Dubai and currently provides education for children aged 4 to 15.
 The school was established in April 1980 by the Dubai Consulate of Japan.

-Japanese School has been rated Good for the eleventh year running (since KHDA inspections began) in the 2018-19 inspection process.
-An abbreviated version of the inspection report can be found under the Inspection report tab.
-An update of this review will be completed once the full reports have been published.
+Japanese School has been rated Good in the 2022-23 inspection process.
+The inspection report can be found under the Inspection report tab.
+An update of this review in due course.

 The story so far...